-$\mathbf{X}$ 1.
+$\times$ 1.
 The entity is in good standing with the Franchise Tax Board.
-2. The entity is not in good standing with the Franchise Tax Board. $\mathbf{X}$ 3.
-The entity is currently exempt from tax under Revenue and Taxation Code (R&TC) Section 23701 d.
+2. The entity is not in good standing with the Franchise Tax Board. $\boxtimes$ 3.
+The entity is currently exempt from tax under Revenue and Taxatio n Code (R&TC) Section 23701 d.
 4. We do not have current information about the entity.
-5. The entity was administratively dissolved/cancelled on through the Franchise Tax Board Administrative Dissolution process.
+5. The entity was administratively dissolved/cancelled on Administrative Dissolution process. through the Franchise Tax Board